Maximal work for maximal liberty.

 WHAT WE DO

-FPC Action Foundation (FPCAF) works to achieve the Organization’s strategic objectives through charitable efforts including litigation, research, scholarly publications, amicus briefing, and education.
+FPC Action Foundation (FPCAF) works to achieve our strategic objectives through charitable efforts including litigation, research, scholarly publications, amicus briefing, and education.
 FPCAF also succeeds through our partnership with Firearms Policy Coalition (FPC) by providing expert legal oversight to implement FPC Law—the nation’s preeminent public interest legal initiative focused on the right to keep and bear arms.

 Please find below a selection of our work: